rgyani/sql-tech-comparison/README.md

 Furthermore, any subsequent SELECT query that hits that page will silently prune the dead tuple on the spot.
 This means a lot of garbage collection happens instantly during standard read traffic without needing the global VACUUM process.

 #### Defense 2: Aggressive Autovacuum Tuning
-For high-write scenarios (like logging millions of camera transactions at Wemolo), the default Postgres autovacuum settings are way too passive.
-At scale, Staff Engineers aggressively tune the autovacuum daemon to run continuously and lightly, rather than periodically and heavily.
+For high-write scenarios, the default Postgres autovacuum settings are way too passive.
+At scale, we aggressively tune the autovacuum daemon to run continuously and lightly, rather than periodically and heavily.

 In a high-update environment, you tweak these settings in postgresql.conf:
 ```